What is the International Baccalaureate Programme?

 The International Baccalaureate School Programme (IB) is an internationally recognised qualification for pupils aged 16 to 18 years taking the place of other qualifications in England, such as A-Levels.

 You will open the door to your future with the ability to research and think critically, with the resilience and creativity to work through problems undaunted, with an innate understanding of community and service to others, with a global mindset and cultural understanding, ready to live a life without limits.

 Why study the IB?

 The IB curriculum is ideal preparation for the life that waits beyond the school gates be that higher education, an apprenticeship, or the workplace.
 The objective of the IB is to encourage breadth and balance as well as depth across the curriculum.
-This ensures that students do not specialise too narrowly before they go to university, guaranteeing a future full of unlimited possibilities.
-Through the IB students are encouraged to:
+This ensures that pupils do not specialise too narrowly before they go to university, guaranteeing a future full of unlimited possibilities.
+Through the IB pupils are encouraged to:

 ask challenging questions

 develop research skills proven to equip them for higher education

 become culturally aware and develop a sense of international-mindedness

 An IB World School, at Windermere we offer four pathways through Sixth Form with the International Baccalaureate designed to challenge, extend, motivate and inspire you.
 You can be confident that the path you choose will equip you with the key transferable life skills for success beyond the school gates: